MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 [!INCLUDE [ua-teachingtips](includes/ua-teachingtips.md)]

-## <a name="see-related-microsoft-trainingtrainingmodulespersonalize-ui-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/personalize-ui-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmodulespersonalize-ui-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/personalize-ui-dynamics-365-business-central/index)

 ## <a name="see-also" />See also